-The Series B mini port, shown in Figure 51, is the current connection port in use.
+The Series B mini port, shown in Figure 52, is the current connection port in use.
 This connection type has five pins for power and data.
 Pin 1 is the +5 volt with pin 5 being ground.
 Some devices also require specific communication between themselves and the host (the charging device) before determining if the device and fast charge, or take advantage of the 500 mA.
 Some charges can provide greater than 3.3 volts by passing power down both the +5 and the -5 volt pins pushing to the current higher and supplying more than 3.3 volts to the battery or the system.

-Figure 51: Mini-USB Connector&
+Figure 51: Mini-USB Connector reprinted with permission from Maxim